AnMoreau/PyMoosh/README.md

 - Anisotropic materials
 - Non-local (spatially-dispersive) materials

 **Optimization algorithms** are also available, in the Differential Evolution framework.
+We also published [a tutorial in optimization on JOSA B](https://opg.optica.org/josab/fulltext.cfm?uri=josab-41-2-A126&id=546050).

 ## What's inside